Building authentic faith and training Christian leaders around the world through affordable, accessible higher education utilizing distance learning.

 To conduct the business of the institution in the most efficient means

-NationsUniversity offers degrees in biblical and related studies only.
+NationsUniversity® offers degrees in biblical and related studies only.
 In recognizing the value of a broad liberal arts education by featuring a liberal arts core, the institution reflects a disposition that humans also need spiritual nourishment.
 Consequently, it focuses on religious themes.
 And as surely as the study of religious themes encompasses a wide range of belief systems that are impacted by anthropological, social, economic, political, psychological, scientific, and philosophical thought, the principles of the institution have chosen to give primary attention to the biblical text.
 Supplemental studies such as cultural backgrounds, church history, and comparative religions are included, but only in consideration of the canonical Hebrew and Greek scriptures.

 The institution is set for leading students to consider the merits and vitality of the Christian way of life.
-It fosters the believe that a fair and critical investigation of scripture within its historical context and in view of human knowledge will lead to a wholesome worldview and lifestyle.
+It fosters the belief that a fair and critical investigation of scripture within its historical context and in view of human knowledge will lead to a wholesome worldview and lifestyle.
 At least, the institution wishes to offer its students this possibility.

 The institution is committed to fulfill its mission through quality distance education programs.
 The mission calls for a solid educational foundation.
 Building faith is not an emotional experience; it is an educational endeavor, built upon knowledge and understanding.
 Developing Christian leaders is likewise a calculated enterprise, constructed on knowledge and sound principles.
 For a proper foundation to be laid, a serious, high level, and objective presentation of the Christian faith and its rationale is essential.
 Therefore, the institution is committed to engage each student in a rigorous confrontation with the biblical text, hermeneutical techniques, alternative worldviews, historic interpretations, and spirituality.